M. Grossman is the Jacob Viner Professor of International Economics in

 Professor Grossman is married to Jean Baldwin Grossman,

-a Senior Fellow at MDRC and a Lecturer in the Woodrow Wilson School of
+a Senior Fellow at MDRC and a Lecturer in the Princeton School of

 Public and International Affairs.
 The Grossmans are very proud of